I/O File Details and Format¶

 The composition can be pasted into

-my_project.dat and used as input for the Perple_X programs MEEMUM or VERTEX to verify
+my_project.dat and used as input for the Perple_X programs meemum or vertex to verify

 that the predicted assemblage is